Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_FindingSampleAsync.md

-# How to extract the description of a finding inference using a asynchronous call
+# How to extract the description of a finding inference using an asynchronous call

 In this sample it is shown how you can construct a request, add a configuration, create a client, send an asynchronous request and use the result returned to extract the categories, interpretations and components of the finding inference.